Hugo Boumous

-Adnan Hugo Boumous (born 24 July 1995) is a French-Moroccan professional footballer who plays as an attacking midfielder for Indian Super League club ATK Mohun Bagan.
-He is known for his playmaking ability and link-up play.
+Adnan Hugo Boumous (born 24 July 1995) is a French professional footballer who plays as an attacking midfielder for Indian Super League club Odisha.
+He is best known for his passing and playmaking.

 Club career

 Early career

 Born in Rennes, Boumous graduated from the youth academy of Laval and made his debut with the reserves in 2013 after having joined the youth team two years earlier.
 In May 2015, he signed his first professional contract with the club and was promoted to the senior team.
 On 22 May 2015, he made his first team debut in the last round of Ligue 2, scoring a goal after having substituted in a 3–0 victory over Charmois Niortais.

 On 20 July 2016, Boumous moved abroad and joined Moroccan Botola club Moghreb Tétouan, after agreeing to a three-year deal.

 FC Goa

 On 2 February 2018, he switched clubs and countries and joined Indian Super League franchise Goa as a replacement for Manuel Arana.
 Two days later, he made his debut in a 2–2 draw against NorthEast United FC.
 On 22 February, he scored his first goal in a 1–1 draw against Delhi Dynamos.
-He was the youngest foreign player in 2019-20, and he won the player of the tournament award in ISL-6.
+He was the youngest foreign player in 2019–20, and he won the player of the tournament award in ISL-6.